aeternity/coin-toss-game/README.md

 In case of questions, issues and featur requests, please turn to https://forum.aeternity.com/ .

 3. You can run the test on various environments: mainnet, testnet or locally as an independent node mining on its own.
-For each of the environmeents, you must configure your ae-channel-service properly so it can sign your transactions for you.
+For each of the environments, you must configure your ae-channel-service properly so it can sign your transactions for you.

 4. Depending on your setup, you must configure your network_id depending on the environment